Share

 For the next phase of Bex’s chili education, she hit the books. ”I began researching the history of chili.
 I read about the famed San Antonio chili queens, the Aztecs, jailhouse chili, and of course cowboys.
 I devoured everything I could find regarding its history.
 I brought this research forward into this recipe.
 It includes using nuggets similarly to how cowboys used what was left of their coffee in their chili, as well as chunks of beef.”

-Bex did make one major change—which her family loves. ”My chili evolved away from the Texas tradition of no beans.
+Bex did make two major changes — which her family loves. ”My chili evolved away from the Texas tradition of no beans.
 I started adding beans and hominy—which gives my recipe a stick-to-your-ribs feeling!”
+She also tapped into her Puerto Rican heritage and starts the cooking process with sofrito, the cooking base made with bell peppers, onion, garlic and cilantro, to add Boricua sabor when browning the ground beef.

 When ready to eat, don’t forget the garnishes, she says.
-“I normally serve this chile with my homemade corn muffins and queso for topping.”
+“I normally serve this chili with my homemade corn muffins and queso for topping.”

 For more of Bex’s Mexican-inspired recipes, check out her sopes with carne asada with 3 types of salsa, ”shrimp ceviche,” and her guacamole with pico de gallo.